LIGHT

 ValidatorHandler

-It is the entry point of the validator, and it is injected during server startup if validator.yml enabled is true.
+It is the entry point of the validator, and it is injected during server startup if openapi-validator.yml enabled is true.
 By default, only RequestValidator will be called.
 Response validation should be done in the client module.

 Configuration